jaysylvester/citizen/README.md

 ## Helpers

-citizen has a few basic helper functions that it uses internally, but might be of use to you, so it returns them for public use.
+citizen has helper functions that it uses internally, but might be of use to you, so it returns them for public use.

 ### cache(options)

 You can store any object in citizen's cache.
+The primary benefits of using cache() over storing content in your own global app variables are  built-in timeout functionality and wrappers for reading, parsing, and storing file content.

-    // Cache a string for the life of the application. app.cache({
+    // Cache a string in the default app scope for the life of the application.
+Keys
+    // within the specified scope must be unique. app.cache({
-      key: 'welcomeMessage',
+      key: 'welcome message',
       value: 'Welcome to my site.'
     });